 Definition, Etiology, PathogenesisTop

-Acquired cystic kidney disease refers to the presence of ≥4 cysts in each kidney in individuals with severe chronic kidney disease (CKD) caused by conditions other than polycystic kidney disease.
-It may develop in patients with CKD regardless of its cause and is particularly common in patients undergoing renal replacement therapy, with the incidence of cysts rising as dialysis vintage (length of time on dialysis) increases.
-Whilst etiology is unknown, proximal tubular cell proliferation is thought to be important.
+Acquired cystic kidney disease refers to the presence of ≥4 cysts involving both kidneys with atrophy and a reduction of overall kidney size after development of advanced chronic kidney disease (CKD).
+Acquired cystic kidney disease may develop regardless of CKD etiology and should not be confused with polycystic kidney disease.
+Acquired cystic kidney disease is common in patients undergoing renal replacement therapy, with incidence rising with dialysis vintage (length of time on dialysis).
+While etiology is unknown, proximal tubular cell proliferation is thought to be important.
 In the majority of cases cysts remain asymptomatic, but they may cause episodes of hematuria, chronic flank pain, or renal colic.
-In very rare cases, a cystic kidney may be palpable as an abdominal mass.
-In patients with CKD and acquired cystic kidney disease, the risk of cancer is significantly increased.
-The best estimate is a prevalence of at least 4%, although the true prevalence is probably higher.
-In 25% to 50% of cases, renal cancer is multifocal and bilateral.
+Acquired cystic kidney disease is associated with risk of renal cell carcinoma, which may occur in 4% of patients.
+In 25% to 50% of renal cell carcinoma cases it is multifocal and bilateral.

-There is no specific treatment unless symptoms or complications develop.
+No specific treatment is required.
 Episodes of hematuria are treated symptomatically.
-Surgical treatment may be necessary in case of retroperitoneal bleeding from a cyst, persistent or severe hematuria, cyst infection not responding to medical treatment, and suspected or confirmed kidney cancer.
+Interventional radiologic or surgical treatment may be necessary in case of retroperitoneal bleeding from a cyst, persistent or severe hematuria, cyst infection not responding to medical treatment, and suspected or confirmed renal cell carcinoma.